 Indian Miniature of a Bejeweled Maharani 18th-19thc India

 A bejeweled Maharani!
-This oil on ivory measures 2 3/4 x 3 3/4 inches.
+This oil measures 2 3/4 x 3 3/4 inches.
 It dates to the late 18th to early 19th century and rests in a metal frame shielded by beveled glass, which is slightly chipped at the lower left as can be seen in the 2nd image.

 This antique, gilded wood altar, combines the distinctly Asian taste and sensibility of the Vietnamese artists who were most likely commissioned by the Jesuits to create this altar to house a statue of a Catholic luminary.

 16 1/2" x 40 1/4" x 18 1/4"

 The 18th c. figure of this matador is a striking example of the Neopolitan or Creche sculptural traditions.
 This sensitive depiction is, most likely, that of a great matador of 18th century Spain.
 There has been some restoration to the front foot to strengthen stability.
 Otherwise, since "time and tide wait for no figure", threads in places may be bare, but the strength of the spirit, the "duende" of this matador, remains untouched by the ravages of time.